IBM-Cloud/ansible-collection-ibm/docs/ibm_is_dedicated_host.rst

   resource_group (False, str, None)
     The unique identifier for the resource group to use.
 If unspecified, the account's [default resourcegroup](https://cloud.ibm.com/apidocs/resource-manager#introduction) is used.

-  instance_placement_enabled (False, bool, True)
-    If set to true, instances can be placed on this dedicated host.

   name (False, str, None)